efliks/mikraytrace/README.md

 ### Build instructions

-Firstly, install the required tools.
-It may be that you already have them installed.
-If not, in Debian or in a Debian-like Linux, you may do:
+Firstly, install the required tools if not already present:

 ```
 mikraytrace > apt-get install build-essential cmake
 ```

-Secondly, you need some third party libraries.
-These are:
- * eigen for linear algebra
- * CLI11 for command line processing
- * cpptoml for reading configuration files
- * toojpeg for writing scenes in JPEG format
- * lodepng for loading textures and writing scenes in PNG format

-Install them by updating the submodules:
+Secondly, update the submodules to pull some third party libraries (these are toojpeg98 and lodepng for image processing):

 ```
 mikraytrace > git submodule update --init --recursive